Share this article

 One of the most common reasons could be you have a dog with separation anxiety.
 Pups can develop separation anxiety at any stage of their life, but it most commonly begins in puppyhood.
 If your dog isn’t used to you not being around or has experienced a traumatic event where they’re scared you’ll leave, this can create a dog with separation anxiety.

-In similar circumstances, if your dog is experiencing stress and anxiety from something new happening in their home, or during times when they’re scared (any holiday fireworks are used, for example), they will most likely go to their greatest source of comfort: A family member.
+In similar circumstances, if your dog is experiencing stress and anxiety from something new happening in their home, you're moving with a dog, or during times when they’re scared (any holiday fireworks are used, for example), they will most likely go to their greatest source of comfort: A family member.

 Boredom